Marie Tomanova: Personal life

 Since 2018 she lives with art historian and curator Thomas Beachdel in New York City.

 In culture

 Documentary film directed by Marie Dvorakova The World Between Us traces five years of Tomanova's artistic and personal life since her first New York City solo art exhibition in 2018, Young American, through multiple international exhibitions and book projects, including Tomanova being featured in the New York Times, and photographing herself for the cover of Vogue CS in June 2022.
-Film was premiered at Jihlava International Documentary Film Festival in October 2024, expecting wider theatrical and online release in 2025.
+Film was premiered at the Jihlava International Documentary Film Festival in October 2024.